open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 ![OpenTelemetry Demo New Front-end](new-design.png)

-Now we had an application design that would match the rest of the OpenTelemetry themes and colors and look more like the OpenTelemetry.io website.
+Now we had an application design that would match the rest of the OpenTelemetry themes and colors and look more like the OpenTelemetry.io site.

-## Front-end Application Architecture Overhaul
+## Frontend Application Architecture Overhaul

 We worked on an initial proposal that included the following: